Unboxed-Software/solana-course/content/non-transferable-token.md

 # Summary

-- In the Token program, creating exclusively owned tokens was not possible
+- In the original Token Program, creating "soul-bound" or non-transferrable tokens is impossible
-- The Token Extension Program allows creating tokens which cannot be transferred
+- The Token Extension Program's `non-transferrable token` enables "soul-bound" tokens

 # Overview

+In the Token Program, it's impossible to create a token that cannot be transferred away.
+While this may seem unimportant, there are several reasons one may want to issue a "soul-bound" or non-transferrable token.

+Take the following example: Say you are a Solana game dev, and your new game, "Bits and Bytes", wants to award achievements to the players.
+Achievements are not transferrable, and you want their hard work to be proudly displayed in their wallet.
+The solution is to send them a "soul-bound" NFT.
+However, in the Token Program, this is not possible.
+However, it is in the Token Extension Program!
+Enter, the `non-transferable` extension.

-In the Token Program, it was impossible to create an exclusively owned mint.
-The Token Extension Program has a `NonTransferable` extension which can be used to create non-transferable mints.
-It allows for the generation of tokens that are non-transferable, facilitating the development of "soul-bound" tokens that are permanently associated with a single individual.
+Token Extension Program has the `non-transferable` extension which can be used to create non-transferable mints.
+These mints can be burned, but they can't be transferred.

-Imagine you want to award your users with a unique achievement, distribute pre-order tokens for a product or service, or verify student accomplishments in an online educational platform.
-By leveraging non-transferable tokens for these purposes, you can ensure that each token remains permanently linked to its original recipient.

-Or in the context of education, for instance, universities and online courses can issue soulbound tokens as digital diplomas or course completion certificates.
-This not only streamlines the verification process for employers but also significantly reduces the potential for fraudulent claims of educational achievements.

-Concluding, the Token Extension Program's **`NonTransferable`** extension revolutionizes the digital landscape by introducing the capacity to create mints that generate non-transferable, or "soul-bound," tokens.
-These tokens are uniquely tailored to forge an indelible link between the digital asset and its owner, opening a realm of possibilities across various sectors.

 ## Creating non-transferable mint account